dzsoker023/Factorio-Access/devdocs/scanner.md

-Last reviewed: 2024-10-18 (update this if reviewing this doc)
+Last reviewed: 2024-10-21 (update this if reviewing this doc)

-NOTE: Current content is before Update 2.0.
-Primarily this means that we refer to "global".
-2.0 renames this to "storage".
-If you are here after that rename and see references to global, this is what they mean.

 # Introduction